lino-framework/book/docs/dev/socialauth/index.rst

 - Sign in as robin (an administrator) and merge two users.

+Note that with Lino you do  not need to set Django's :setting:`AUTHENTICATION_BACKENDS` setting yourself, Lino will do that for you, based on miscellaneous criteria (and :attr:`social_auth_backends
+<lino.core.site.Site.social_auth_backends>` is only one of them).

 User's friends
 ==============

 Once an user get authentified via one of official supported third-party by Lino, we can retrieve user's public "friends".

 The following is an example how you can try to see all your Google+ friends using `Google People API